Archisman-NC/Youtube-Manager-App/README.md

-# Youtube-Manager-App
+# YouTube Manager

-A simple and efficient command-line application to help you manage your YouTube watchlist effectively.
-This app allows you to organize videos you want to watch by storing their details (title and duration) in a local file for easy tracking.
-Whether you're a productivity enthusiast or someone who wants better control over your video consumption, this tool is perfect for you!
+A command-line tool built in Python for managing YouTube video records.
+It allows users to:

+- List all videos
+- Add new videos
+- Update video details
+- Delete videos

+Video records are saved in a `youtube.txt` file for persistent storage.